Mercedes-Benz GLE Coupe new car review

 10 Second Review

 The Mercedes-Benz GLE Coupe is the three-pointed star's take on BMW's X6, a large luxury crossover that rides on SUV underpinnings but which features a coupe-like sloping roof.
 Whether you like this genre of car or not, it's hard not to be impressed by Mercedes' execution of the theme.
-It's a sportier, more stylish coupe-styled version of the GLE-Class five-door model and gains an added dash of maturity in the revised version of this second generation design.
+It's a sportier, more stylish coupe-styled version of the GLE-Class SUV model and gains a wider range of engines in the revised version of this second generation design.

 + More